Arachni/rack-arachni-vectorfeed/README.md

 Or, if you want to go the other way, you can use that data to further the audit/scan coverage instead of restricting it.

-**The VectorFeed plug-in is currently oncly available in Arachni's [experimental](https://github.com/Zapotek/arachni/tree/experimental) branch.**
+**The VectorFeed plug-in is currently only available in Arachni's [experimental](https://github.com/Zapotek/arachni/tree/experimental) branch.**

 ## Installation